bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 ## A closer look at Octane

-The [Octane benchmark](https://developers.google.com/octane) is the successor of the V8 benchmark and was initially [announced by Goolge in mid 2012](https://blog.chromium.org/2012/08/octane-javascript-benchmark-suite-for.html) and the current version Octane 2.0 was [announced in late 2013](https://blog.chromium.org/2013/11/announcing-octane-20.html).
+The [Octane benchmark](https://developers.google.com/octane) is the successor of the V8 benchmark and was initially [announced by Google in mid 2012](https://blog.chromium.org/2012/08/octane-javascript-benchmark-suite-for.html) and the current version Octane 2.0 was [announced in late 2013](https://blog.chromium.org/2013/11/announcing-octane-20.html).
 This version contains 15 individual tests, where for two of them - Splay and Mandreel - we measure both the throughput and the latency.
 These tests range from [Microsofts TypeScript compiler](http://www.typescriptlang.org) compiling itself, to raw [asm.js](http://asmjs.org)